-Most states allow health plans sold through state marketplaces to charge tobacco users more in premiums than non-tobacco users - sometimes known as a tobacco surcharge.
+Most states allow health plans sold through state marketplaces to charge tobacco users more in premiums than non-tobacco users-sometimes known as a tobacco surcharge.
 Federal subsidies do not take into account these surcharges.
 Because of this, you probably already ask your clients if they use tobacco.

-For clients who use tobacco, as you discuss plan options, make sure to note the higher premiums being charged because of tobacco use where applicable.
-Some plans allow tobacco users to avoid the surcharge by enrolling in a cessation (quit-tobacco) program.
+For clients who smoke or use other tobacco products, as you discuss plan options, make sure to note the higher premiums being charged because of tobacco use where applicable.
+Some plans allow tobacco users to avoid the surcharge by enrolling in a cessation program to help them stop using tobacco..

-Is Your Tobacco-Using Client Interested in Quitting?
+Is Your Client Interested in Quitting Smoking?

-While discussing these possible extra charges and in talking about the client's general health, it is a great time to ask if they are interested in trying to quit.
+While discussing these possible extra charges, and while discussing the client's general health, it is a great time to ask if he or she is interested in trying to quit.
 This is your opportunity to encourage your client to make an important change for their health, provide them with resources, and help them choose an insurance plan that covers the treatments they need to help them quit.

-What Do Health Insurance Plans Cover for Quitting Tobacco?
+What Do Health Insurance Plans Cover for Quitting Smoking?

-Whether you are helping your client enroll in Medicaid or a marketplace plan, any plan option should cover treatments for tobacco cessation.
+Whether you are helping your client enroll in Medicaid or a marketplace plan, any plan option should cover treatments for quitting smoking (tobacco cessation).
 Some level of tobacco cessation coverage is required in all of these plans by the Affordable Care Act.
 Below is information about the coverage required for each type of plan by federal laws and regulations:

-Standard Medicaid
+Medicaid

 Nicotine Patch Coverage is required

 Nicotine Gum Coverage is required

 Nicotine Lozenge Coverage is required

 Nicotine Nasal Spray Coverage is required

 Nicotine Inhaler Coverage is required

 Bupropion Coverage is required

 Varenicline Coverage is required

-Individual Coverage is not required, but plan still may cover it
+Individual Counseling Coverage is not required, but plan still may cover it

-Counseling

 Group Counseling Coverage is not required, but plan still may cover it

 Phone Counseling Coverage is not required, but plan still may cover it

 Cost-sharing Policies about copays vary by state

 Prior authorization Policies about prior authorization vary by state